UC Berkeley Capstone Project

 -

-Using our custom electromagnetic arm, the robot can grab survivors and transport them to safety.
-For this proof of concept, we use magnetic dolls, making the retrieval process simple and focus on validating the rescue workflow.
+Using a custom electromagnetic arm, the robot can carry aid supplies and transport them directly to survivors.
+For this proof of concept, magnetic attachments are used to allow simple and reliable pickup and release of the aid packages.

 Full Robotic Software Architecture